que-son-los-modulos-en-javascript

 What are modules in JavaScript

-The modules are a feature of JavaScript that allow organizing and reusing code in independent and reusable units.
+Modules are a feature of JavaScript that allow organizing and reusing code in independent and reusable units.

-Each of these files (which we call modules) can export certain functionalities, which can be obtained from other files, so they can use them.
+Each of these files (which we call modules) can export certain functionalities, which can be obtained from other files so they can use them.

 Advantages of using modules:

-Types of modules in JavaScript
+Types of Modules in JavaScript

 Let’s review the main module systems that exist (or existed).